balderdashy/sails-docs/concepts/ORM/Lifecyclecallbacks.md

 ##### Lifecycle callbacks on `.create()`

 The `afterCreate` lifecycle callback will only be run on queries that have the `fetch` meta flag set to `true`.
-For more information on using the `meta` flags see [Waterline Queries](https://sailsjs.com/documentation/reference/waterline-orm/queries/meta).
+For more information on using the `meta` flags, see [Waterline Queries](https://sailsjs.com/documentation/reference/waterline-orm/queries/meta).

   - beforeCreate: fn(recordToCreate, proceed)
   - afterCreate: fn(newlyCreatedRecord, proceed)